im-tomu/foboot/README.md

 # Foboot: The Bootloader for Fomu

 Foboot is a failsafe bootloader for Fomu.
 It exposes a DFU interface to the host.
 Foboot comes in two halves: A Software half and a Hardware half.
+These two halves are integrated into a single "bitstream" that is directly loaded onto an ICE40UP5k board, such as Fomu.

-## Building the Hardware
+## Requirements

-The hardware half is written in LiteX, and uses `lxbuildenv` to handle Python dependencies.
-Hardware is contained within the `hw/` directory.
-You must install software dependencies yourself:
+To build the hardware, you need:

 * Python 3.5+
 * Nextpnr